 In 2011, West Point Thoroughbreds lost a cherished friend and faithful employee when Congie DeVito passed away due to complications from Osteogenesis Imperfecta (also known as brittle bone disease).
-In his honor, we’ve created Congie Black and Gold Fund to secure retirement of past, current, and future horses purchased and raced by WPT.
+In his honor, we’ve created Congie Black and Gold Fund to help ensure a safe future for retired West Point horses.

 Congie was our first employee.
 He bravely faced his physical challenges, was a real inspiration to all of us, and absolutely loved horses - they were a huge part of his life.
 I can’t think of a better way to honor his memory than to secure a safe future for all runners that carry the black and gold.

 The fund will go toward re-homing, re-training, shipping, and daily care and maintenance for West Point horses no longer competing on the track.
 All donations are tax deductible.
-WPT will also allocate resources to monitor horses lost by sale or claim, ensuring their safe retirement to the fullest extent possible.
+WPT will also allocate resources to monitor horses lost by sale or claim.

 Since 2012, financials for each new partnership formed by West Point include a $1,000 donation to the fund.

 $10 per start per horse will be drawn from the partnership to be placed into the fund on behalf of that runner’s future, with WPT matching this amount.